leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 Port applicable assertions into focused tests.
 Record omitted categories rather than marking excluded behavior as passing.

-Out-of-scope categories include mode 2, horizontal Y ranging, concrete partial setter alignment, fixed ranges, range functions, derived scales, and composition with custom callbacks.
+Current exclusions include mode 2, concrete partial setter alignment, fixed ranges, range functions, dependent scales, and parents of dependent scales.
+General custom-callback composition remains outside scope, except for horizontal `axis.space` numbers and callbacks.
+Horizontal numeric Y ranging is supported under the activation rules.

 Passing numeric tests does not establish chart-level cache or lifecycle correctness.
 Those require integration tests in milestones 2 and 3.

 ## Progress

+The following results record historical checkpoints, not current activation rules or test totals.
+The one-axis POC required a vertical axis and excluded custom spacing.
+Current support also includes horizontal axes and their `space` numbers or callbacks.

 - Baseline branch created.
 Previous work remains recoverable on `master` and the existing backup branches.
 - Numeric proof of concept: complete and preserved in checkpoint `7fb26d10`.